Home

 Homeless Outreach

-Evidence shows that most people with significant and complex disabilities can live successfully in integrated community settings with access to affordable housing and services suitable to their needs and preferences.
+Evidence shows that individuals experiencing homelessness, including those with significant and complex disabilities, can live successfully in integrated community settings when provided with affordable housing and support services.

 Drop-In Center